DELTA: Dynamic Layer-Aware Token Attention for Efficient Long-Context Reasoning: Experiments

 \section{Experiments}

-\textbf{Experimental setup.} We evaluate DELTA on three distilled variants of DeepSeek-R1 \citep{guo2025deepseek}: DeepSeek-R1-Distill-Qwen-1.5B, 7B, and 14B, denoted as Qwen-1.5B, 7B, and 14B for brevity.
-The models’ reasoning performance is assessed on four open-source mathematical benchmarks: AIME-2024, AIME-2025 \citep{codeforcesamerican}, GPQA-Diamond \citep{rein2024gpqa}, and MATH500 \citep{hendrycks2021measuring}.
-For each benchmark, we evaluate on 30 test cases: all 30 problems in AIME-2024/2025 and the first 30 problems in GPQA-Diamond and MATH500.
+\paragraph{Experimental setup.} We evaluate DELTA on four distilled DeepSeek-R1 variants \citep{guo2025deepseek}: DeepSeek-R1-Distill-Qwen-1.5B, 7B, and 14B, and DeepSeek-R1-Distill-Llama-8B, abbreviated as DS-Qwen-1.5B, DS-Qwen-7B, DS-Qwen-14B, and DS-Llama-8B, respectively.
+We assess reasoning performance on four open-source benchmarks: AIME-2024, AIME-2025 \citep{codeforcesamerican}, GPQA-Diamond \citep{rein2024gpqa}, and MATH500 \citep{hendrycks2021measuring}.
+The AIME datasets contain advanced high-school mathematics problems spanning algebra, geometry, number theory, and combinatorics.
+MATH500 is drawn from high-school competitions and covers five difficulty levels in the Art of Problem Solving framework, while GPQA-Diamond evaluates graduate-level scientific reasoning across biology, chemistry, and physics.
+We evaluate all 30 problems from AIME-2024 and AIME-2025, and the first 100 problems from GPQA-Diamond and MATH500.

-\textbf{Datasets.} The AIME datasets contain problems from the American Invitational Mathematics Examination, which challenge top U.S. high school students with advanced questions in algebra, geometry, number theory, and combinatorics.
-MATH500 is drawn from high school competitions and organized into five difficulty levels following the Art of Problem Solving (AoPS) framework, ranging from introductory to Olympiad-level.
-GPQA-Diamond is a subset of the Graduate-level Google-Proof Question Answering benchmark, designed to test deep multi-step reasoning in science and mathematics tasks where surface-level pattern matching is insufficient.

-\textbf{Implementation details.} We implement DELTA using the FlashInfer Just-In-Time (JIT) module \citep{ye2025flashinfer} to extract attention scores on-the-fly from the decoding kernel, and apply the native PyTorch \texttt{topk} operator for token selection.
-This design avoids custom CUDA kernels, making DELTA lightweight and easy to integrate across models.
-For all settings, we employ paged KV caching with a page size of $P=16$, following common practice \citep{kwon2023efficient,dao2023flashattention}.
-Baseline implementations (Full, Quest, etc.) are reproduced in Hugging Face Transformers \citep{huggingface2025} for consistent comparison.
-All experiments are conducted on a single NVIDIA A100 (SXM4, 40GB) GPU with CUDA 12.8 and 16 CPU cores from an AMD EPYC 7H12 processor.
+\paragraph{Implementation details.} We implement DELTA with the FlashInfer Just-In-Time (JIT) module \citep{ye2025flashinfer}, which extracts attention logits directly from the decoding kernel, and use the native PyTorch \texttt{topk} operator for page selection.
+This design keeps DELTA lightweight and easy to integrate across models.
+Unless otherwise specified, all experiments use the page-based implementation of DELTA with page size $P 16$, following common practice \citep{kwon2023efficient,dao2023flashattention}.
+For readability, we sometimes report budgets in token-equivalent units; for example, a page budget of $K 64$ corresponds to 1k tokens.
+We reproduce the baselines, RaaS and Quest, in Hugging Face Transformers \citep{huggingface2025} to ensure a consistent comparison.
+All experiments are conducted on a single node with eight NVIDIA A100 (SXM4, 40GB) GPUs.

-\textbf{Layer configuration.} For both Qwen-7B and Qwen-14B, layers~$[0,1]$ are regular full attention for initialization.
-Qwen-7B employs layers~$[2,14,22]$ (out of~$[0\text{-}27]$) as $\Delta$-layers, while Qwen-14B uses layers~$[2,6,42]$ (out of~$[0\text{-}47]$).
-These layers are selected based on a calibration study of attention-map dynamics: they correspond to points showing the largest average shift in attention distributions across decoding steps, marking transitions where salient-token sets change most rapidly.